joaodath/joaodath/README.md

 😄 Pronouns: He/him and They/them

-🌱 I’m currently learning Python focusing on Data Science and Machine Learning at Blue Edtech and Udacity (through an AWS scholarship).
-I'm also graduating as a Bachelor in Marketing & Advertising.
+🌱 I’m currently learning Python focusing on Data Science and Machine Learning at Udacity (through an AWS scholarship) and DIO (through their enormous collection of free bootcamps).
+I'm also learning Javascript programming with NodeJS at Blue Edtech AND graduating as a Bachelor in Marketing & Advertising.
+Who needs to sleep, am I right?
+Please tell me I am...
+Just kidding, I sleep.
+Just not enough.

 📚 I'm a super fan of books since forever.
 Favorite ones are _Arthur and Dante Discovers The Secrets of Universe, The Hitchhiker's Guide to the Galaxy series,